 2. Don’t have the skills/expertise to use (30%)

 The assumption that it’s hard to create interactive video follows the trajectory of any new technology adoption.
 Not long ago, photo editing was the exclusive domain of graphic designers, and website creation was only for highly technical developers.
 That’s all changed, and so have interactive video platforms.
-In fact, some commercial platforms use friendly UI conventions such as drag-and-drop interfaces that smooth the learning curve.
+In fact, some interactive advertising platforms use friendly UI conventions such as drag-and-drop interfaces that smooth the learning curve.

 3. Don’t understand how it works (30%)

 It’s time to demystify interactive video as the dominion of big-budget brands and single-use launch campaigns.
 The onus is on us to guide marketers and agencies through the process of why, how, where, and when to use interactive video to hit their KPIs.
 A big part of understanding how it works starts with a compelling reason to use it in the first place.